chandar-lab/Lifelong-Hanabi/README.md

 ```
 This step also needs a [wandb](https://wandb.ai/home) account to plot the results.
 ## Plot results
-All the plots and experiment details are available at [wandb](https://wandb.ai/akileshbadrinaaraayanan/ContPlay_Hanabi_complete/reports/Lifelong-Hanabi-Experiments--VmlldzozOTk2NjY).
+All the plots and experiment details are available at [wandb report](https://wandb.ai/akileshbadrinaaraayanan/ContPlay_Hanabi_complete/reports/Lifelong-Hanabi-Experiments--VmlldzozOTk2NjY).